feiyanhu/feiyanhu.github.io/_publications/mediaeval_2018.md

 ---
-title: "Dublin's participation in the predicting media memorability task at MediaEval 2018"
+title: "Dublin&quot;s participation in the predicting media memorability task at MediaEval 2018"
 collection: publications
 permalink: /publication/mediaeval_2018
 #excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'